 I work for FOCUS (Fellowship of Christians in Universities and Schools) primarily with boarding school students, providing Christian fellowship meetings and support to students in the New England region.
 The program in International Development broadened my understanding of ministry and work among the nations, and that is significant for the students I see on a daily basis, my church community, and my dreams for the future.

-Young Mothers in the Classroom By LaKeea Lowy '08

-I am a Social Studies teacher for a high school in PA.
-This experience has allowed me to share a piece of myself with young part in the mission of Christ.
-I recently I Bring My Baby to Class?" testimonies and tribulations of completing college while battling daily motherhood issues.
+Young Mothers in the Classroom By LaKeea Lowy '08 I ama Social Studies teacher for a high school in PA.
+This experience has allowed ne to share a piece of myself with young people, allowing them to grow and take part in the mission of Christ.
+I recently contributed to the book "Professor, May I Bring My Baby to Class?" testinonies from young nothers, describing their trials and tribulations of completing college while battling daily notherhood issues.
 THANKS, PROFESSORS!

-By Theresa Coleman '06

-I work for the City of Spring Grove, MN, where my morning commute takes me past corn fields, buffalo, dairy cattle and Amish farms.
+By Theresa Coleman '06 I work for the City of Spring Grove, MN, where my morning commute takes me past corn fields, buffalo, dairy cattle and Amish farms.
 My responsibilities as city administrator include the duties of city clerk and treasurer.
 I thank Dr. John Stapleford for sharing his economic insight, Dr. Connie Ostwald for support of my graduate project, and Valerie Hicks Ashley for providing the support and assistance that enabled me to find direction after completion of the program.